Constrained quantization for probability distributions: Constrained quantization when the support lies on a chord of a circle and the optimal elements lie on the circle

 \begin{remark1} Due to the symmetry of the probability measure $P$ and the geometrical symmetry of the circle, we can assume that in an optimal set of $n$-points, where $n\geq 3$, if $n$ is even, then there are $\frac n 2$ elements to the left of the $y$-axis and $\frac n2$ elements to the right of the $y$-axis.
 On the other hand, if $n$ is odd, then there are $\frac {n-1} 2$ elements to the left of the $y$-axis and $\frac {n-1}2$ elements to the right of the $y$-axis, and the remaining one element will be the element $(-1, 0)$.
 Moreover, whether $n$ is even or odd, the set of elements on the left side and the set of elements on the right side are reflections of each other with respect to the $y$-axis.
 Due to this fact, in the sequel of this section, we calculate the optimal sets of $n$-points for $n=8$ and $n=9$.
 Following the similar technique, whether $n$ is even or odd, one can calculate the locations of the elements for any positive integer $n\geq 3$. \end{remark1}

 \begin{prop1} The optimal set of eight-points is given by with quantization error $V_8=0.12327$. \end{prop1} \begin{proof} Let $\ga_8:=\set{\gq_1, \gq_2, \cdots\gq_8}$ be an optimal set of eight-points.
 Without any loss of generality, we can assume that $\gq_1<\gq_2<\cdots <\gq_8$.
-Due to symmetry as mentioned in Remark~\ref{rem111}, the boundary of the Voronoi regions of $\gq_4$ and $\gq_5$ is the $y$-axis, and the elements on the right side of $y$-axis are the reflections of the elements in the left side of $y$-axis with respect to the $y$-axis.
+Due to symmetry as mentioned in Remark~\ref{rem111}, the boundary of the Voronoi regions of $\gq_4$ and $\gq_5$ is the $y$-axis, and the elements on the right side of $y$-axis are the reflections of the elements on the left side of $y$-axis with respect to the $y$-axis, and vice versa.
 Thus, it is enough to calculate the first four elements $\gq_1, \gq_2, \gq_3, \gq_4$.
-Let the boundaries of the Voronoi regions of $\gq_i$ and $\gq_{i+1}$ intersects the support of $P$ at the element $(a_i, -\frac 12)$, where $1\leq i\leq 3$.
+Let the boundaries of the Voronoi regions of $\gq_i$ and $\gq_{i+1}$ intersect the support of $P$ at the elements $(a_i, -\frac 12)$, where $1\leq i\leq 3$.
 Because of the symmetry, the distortion error is given by

 The canonical equations are

 Solving the canonical equations, we have